presly808/JavaBaseCourse/week2_conditional_flows/lesson2_flow_control_if_block_advanced/task4/task.md

 Days in Months
 ```
 January - 31 days
-February - 28 days in a common year and 29 days in leap years
+February - 28 days in a typical year and 29 days in leap years
 March - 31 days
 April - 30 days
 May - 31 days